Our guest speaker will be Dana Bunch from Palm Beach

 hangar, which is on the left hand side before you get to the FBO terminal.

-a detailed look at the photos and stories behind the photography of Spencer
+a detailed look at the photos and stories behind this incredible photography

 Special Event Ford Tri-Motor Was Here Feb 12-15, 2015!